 How to recruit members

 First of all, how many members?
-As stated above 4-H clubs need to have a minimum of eight members and one volunteer leader taking at least one project.
-Recruiting members is seldom hard to do but if you require some helpful marketing ideas and resources we are happy to provide those for you.
-Simply contact your 4-H Regional Specialist.
+As stated above, 4-H clubs need at least eight members and one volunteer leader taking on at least one project.
+Recruiting members is seldom hard to do, but if you require some helpful marketing ideas and resources, we are happy to provide those for you.
+Simply contact your 4-H Alberta Area Coordinator.

 Registering Our Club

-Ok, so now that you have read about the basic requirements needed to start a 4-H club you will want to take that one step further and begin the registration process.
+Ok, so now that you have read about the basic requirements needed to start a 4-H club, you will want to take that one step further and begin the registration process.
 You will be happy to know that registration is quick, easy and done completely online.
-Contact your 4-H Regional Specialist to get your user name and password to begin the registration process.
+Contact your 4-H Alberta Area Coordinator to get your user name and password to begin the registration process.

 For Further Information

 Have more questions?
 No problem.
-Your 4-H Regional Specialist is just a phone call away and is eager to provide support in the following areas…
+Your 4-H Alberta Area Coordinator is just a phone call away and is eager to provide support in the following areas…